We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 Updated

 London Stock Exchange (LSE) brokers offer access to one of the world’s top trading hubs.
-In this article, we rank the best brokers with access to the London Stock Exchange for active traders based on our hands-on tests in 2026, explain what to consider when comparing providers, walk through a step-by-step guide to placing a trade on the LSE, and answer key questions for beginners.
+We rank the best brokerages with access to the London Stock Exchange for active traders based on our hands-on tests in 2026, explain what to consider when comparing providers, walk through a step-by-step guide to placing a trade on the LSE, and answer key questions for beginners.

 Your capital is at risk.
 Trade only with funds you can afford to lose.